RayZorb/Highcharts-for-Weather34/README.md

 1. Download the .zip file to a convienient location.
 2. Unzip the file which will result in a new folder, highcharts-for-wx-hws-master.
-3. Included in this folder a new version of index.php plus w34barometeralmanac.php, w34rainfallalmanac.php, w34solaralmanac.php, w34tempalmanac.php,w34uvalmanac.php, w34windalmanac.php which include the essential links to the new charts.
-Rename your existing WX-HWS index.php file found in the root of your WX-HWS installation (for example index.php to index.php.cjs) and replace it with the new version.
+3. Included in this folder a new versions of index.php and easywxsetup.php plus new files w34barometeralmanac.php, w34rainfallalmanac.php, w34solaralmanac.php, w34tempalmanac.php,w34uvalmanac.php, w34windalmanac.php which include the essential links to the new charts.
+Rename your existing WX-HWS index.php and easywxsetup.php files found in the root of your WX-HWS installation (for example index.php to index.php.cjs) and replace them with the new versions.
 4. Go to the languages folder in this repository download.
 Copy the two files contained within to the languages folder of your WX-HWS installation.
 5. Copy the 6 almanac files (named above) into your WX-HWS root folder.
 6. Copy the two files in the languages folder into your WX-HWS languages folder.